ichikaway/nschecker/README.md

 If the following conditions are met, the NS records will be retrieved from the DNS Root server and will not be affected by caching.

 - One of the following domains: .com / .net / .jp
-- 2nd/3rd level domain

 For example, `vaddy.net` is not affected by DNS caching because NS records are retrieved from the DNS Root server.
-For domains with more than 4 levels, such as `foo.bar.buz.co.jp`, or other domains not listed above, the local DNS cache server is used.
+Other domains not listed above, the local DNS cache server is used.

 MX records refer to the local DNS cache server.